top of page

 • 3 min read

-For all who mourn: that they may know God’s presence this day and that we may stand with them and support them through their grief: let us pray to the Lord.
+For all who have no sight or who are losing their sight: that they may experience God's presence with them and God's guidance in living their lives fully: let us pray to the Lord.

 References